kristinemlarson/gnssrefl/docs/pages/sc_index.rst

 Questions
 =========
-For software installation questions, please accept the slack channel invitation sent to you by Earthscope.
+For software installation questions, please use our Slack channel. `To join the GNSS-IR Slack <https://23-gnss-irshortcourse.slack.com/ssb/redirect>`_

 Videos
 ======